o3de/o3de.org/content/docs/welcomeguide/wg-getstarted.md

 + A basic understanding of the concepts used in developing 3D games

 **Important**
-We've provided a Lumberyard project containing the assets required to complete this tutorial series\.
+We've provided a O3DE project containing the assets required to complete this tutorial series\.
 You can download the project here: [WelcomeGuideTutorials\-v1\.1\.zip](https://d3bqhfbip4ze4a.cloudfront.net/tutorials/WelcomeGuideTutorials-v1.1.zip)

-Need some help setting up Lumberyard for the first time?
+Need some help setting up O3DE for the first time?
 [Start here\!](wg-install.md)

 Or, you can watch a video on setup made specifically for this tutorial series: